fullmakeralchemist/dataengweather/README.md

 - Create an app using Streamlit.
 - Start creating a tool that will help others.

-## What's next for Hands Spelling Recognition with Object detection
+## What's next for Weather Data Collection

 - Find more options to send data from Arduino to AWS
 - Obtain more information and, if possible, include more variables and sensors.